SeyZ/yaapit/README.md

 ## What is it ?

 A client-side encrypted paste service.
 For now, the project is really simple, no extra feature.

 Go to the issue list to ask for any features.
-If you are a coder, don't hesitate to pull request.
+If you are a coder, don't hesitate to hack the code and to do a pull request.

-It's a *community-driven project* !
+It's a **community-driven project** !